-It was probably just a blip in the radar, though.
-By November, Pfizer announced they would raise the price of 41 drugs under their umbrella in January, most of them by 5 percent.
+By November, Pfizer announced they would raise the price of 41 drugs under their umbrella the following January, most of them by 5 percent.
 The drugs account for about 10 percent of the company’s portfolio, so for a company that generates around $53 billion in revenue a year, it’s a nice chunk of added change.

 The U.S. continues to spend more and more on drugs, to the tune of $489 billion in 2017, according to an estimate by the Altarum Institute.
 While people’s out-of-pocket drug costs can be blunted by insurance coverage and patient discounts provided by drugmakers, those are projected to rise annually too.
 And even today, one of four Americans say they have trouble affording their medication.